Our History - Jubilee House Care Trust

 In 1977, having identified that services for children with a learning disability were insufficient to meet local needs, Jubilee House Care Trust was established as a charity, affiliated to Mencap.
 It was later incorporated as a not for profit company, in 1987.

 Operating from a pair of semi detached, adapted houses provided by the district council, the organisation operated a residential Short Breaks service, offering an after school facility, overnight stays, weekend and holiday breaks.
-The benefits of adopting a child focused approach to care with a flexible response to families were soon evident within the local community.
+The benefits of adopting a child focused approach to care with a flexible response to families were soon evident within the local community

 The district council demonstrated their confidence in the organisation by providing two further properties for the delivery of additional services.
 These properties provided residential care for seven local adults enabling them to live independently from their families, whilst being appropriately supported and developing life skills.